How I achieved a 99.95 ATAR, Joanna Huang Year 12

 “Pathetic fallacy,” I used to jokingly tell myself as I stared out of the window, books and sticky notes scattered all around me, Yet though it didn’t seem like it then, Year 12 wasn’t all study and no play.

-I graduated from James Ruse Agricultural High School in 2016 and received an ATAR of 99.95.
+I graduated from James Ruse Agricultural High School in 2016, and received an ATAR of 99.95.
 The subjects I took in Year 12 were Extension 1 English, Extension 2 Mathematics, Physics and Chemistry.

 Life was never designed to be comfortable and smooth.
 We have all been disappointed in ourselves before.
 And there will be times where we don’t do as well in an exam as we expected ourselves to do.
 I was no exception.
 It might have just been a bad day, a stomach ache, or not enough sleep the night before.
 But don’t let that put you down.
 Don’t get too upset over a single exam result.

-Keep in mind why YOU are working hard towards your ATAR goal.
-For most, it is for YOU to get into desired university course, and hence allow YOU to enter the profession of your dreams.
-It’s all about YOU.
-So, stop comparing yourself to others, and focus on improving yourself.
+Keep in mind why you are working hard towards your ATAR goal.
+For most, it is for you to get into the desired university course, and hence allow you to enter the profession of your dreams.
+It’s all about you.
+Stop comparing yourself to others, and focus on improving yourself.
 If you believe in yourself, everyone will believe in you too.
 But remember that you’re not alone.
 You have an amazing support network around you.
 Your family, friends, and teachers will all be by your side.
 Even if they don’t express their love for you, I’m sure that they are proud of you now, and will continue to be proud of you in whatever you achieve.

 All storms pass to give way to a clear blue sky.
-So now, let the storm build your excitement in welcoming the beautiful day to come.
+So now, let the storm build your excitement in welcoming that beautiful day to come.